leandrosardi/blackops/README.md

 ## 7. Custom Parameters

-The argument `--name` is not really necessary in the command below,
+The argument `--name` is not really necessary in the command line,

 ```
 ops source hostname.op --node=prod1 --name=prod1